CMHayden/f20dv_coursework/readme.md

 * The section heading should be the name of the pattern being discussed.

 Each section should summarise the pattern’s perceived advantages and disadvantages both as it was used in the project, and as it might be used to improve the project

-# TODOS:

-## Re-add the Stacked bar chart

-Add the stacked bar chart back to the main dashboard.
-This will serve as the last updating axis.

-## R7, R8

-Change opacity to highlight things.